weizman/temp-website/_posts/2020-02-02-client-side-future.md

 but quite unsuccessfully.
 Perhaps because the timing was off, or because my take is simply wrong - **time will tell**.

-But one thing's for sure: **composability driven software is a great turn** - it's far more efficient ("build on the shoulders of giants") and the JS language as well as its ecosystem specifically are well suit for such engineering methodology.
+But one thing's for sure: **composability driven software is a great turn** - it's far more efficient ("build on the shoulders of giants") and the JS language as well as its ecosystem specifically are well suited for such engineering methodology.
 The further we advance, **the more software's going to rely on other software**, and therefore the need for supporting this long term process securely is **more important than ever** (in which the client side takes a major role IMO).

-### Web3
+### Decentralization

 > This is a more controversial one.
 Based on who usually reads my stuff, you either see and expects the upsides the Web3 paradigm barres with it (and therefore